orlagh-sweeney/breakfast-survey/README.md

 ### Bugs
 1. Answering survey questions:
 - When the user submitted their answer to a survey question, there was an error when comparing and validating user input with the valid answers.
 To validate and store the users survey answers, the program compares the users input with the enumerate values assigned the answer option which are stored in a variable called Valid.
 The enumerate value is an integer and the user input from the terminal is a string which was causing an error when validating.
 To fix this I converted the enumerate values to a string before appending these values to the Valid list.
+3. Displaying the users survey answers:
+- There was a bug when displaying the users survey answers in the terminal.
+This was due to omitting an empty string in the questions_anwswered list for question 4 and having the print statement in the wrong long.
+These errors were fixed and the users answers are displayed as expected.
 2. Exit 'View Results':
 - When the user was finished viewing results and wanted to exit this function, the 'exit' or 'EXIT' inputs were not working.
 I changed the code from "else choice = “exit” or ‘EXIT’" to "else choice in (‘exit’ ‘EXIT)" which solved the issue.
 The user is now able to exit this section of the program.